Information for Prospective Capstone Clients

-- June-July 2013: Faculty may reach out to prospective clients for clarification on the scope of projects and then select projects that will be presented to their classes.
+- June-August 2014: Faculty may reach out to prospective clients for clarification on the scope of projects and then select projects that will be presented to their classes.

-- End of July 2013: Prospective clients are notified if their proposals have been chosen to move on to the next phase of the selection process.
+- Mid-August 2014: Prospective clients are notified if their proposals have been chosen to move on to the next phase of the selection process.

 What types of projects have been done in the past?